hampus-nilsson/Upgraded-Vanilla/README.md

-# Finduspack - A better Minecraft experience
+# Finduspack - A Minecraft Resource Pack
 Finduspack changes small things that fit well into Minecraft Vanilla but also to improve the aesthetics.
 See the list below for all changes.

 ### Download: